 — Rajhn Kalim

 “Supposed to Happen”

 I was NOT surprised when I saw George Floyd get lynched.
 Simply based on history, it was supposed to happen.
 I would suggest that you examine and research the U.S. Constitution.

 Ask yourself, those who participated and wrote the Constitution, were any of them Black?
 Research the significance of the year 1619, the Reconstruction Era, the Jim Crow Era, Civil Rights and the Black Power Movements, and see how they relate to African Americans and Black people.
 Research segregation, gentrification, redlining, redistricting, busing, poor housing, racism, poor healthcare, poor school systems, poor politicians, poverty, drugs, crime, homelessness, mass incarceration, and ‘police’ that don’t live in the community that police the community, and that are of opposite race.

 Once you are able to thoroughly research, examine and be sincere about your resolve, ONLY then you will be able to understand why, what happened to Mr. George Floyd was SUPPOSED to happen.

 I stay out of politics man … Yeah, it wasn’t good.
 Did you know they burnt down Downtown Trenton?
-I hope he [Officer Chauvin] gets the most time they can possibly give him.
+I hope [Officer Chauvin] gets the most time they can possibly give him.
 If I was there I would have stopped him.
 I probably would’ve punched him or tackled him off that guy.

-What I think about Racism?
+What I think about racism?
 Man, it’s like someone getting drunk.
 Whoever gets drunk we punish that person but, I don’t know, I think they are just using it as a political thing.
 I don’t feel that way towards people.
 You know how I am, you treat me good and respect me and I will treat you with respect as well.

 Like I said, I feel bad about what happened to that guy and I wouldn’t let it happen.